Get free scan and check if your device is infected.

 Furthermore, download software from official sources only, using direct download links.
 Third party downloaders/installers often include rogue apps, and thus these tools should never be used.

 Have a reputable anti-virus/anti-spyware suite installed and running - these tools can detect and eliminate malware before it harms the system.
-If your computer is already infected with rogue apps, we recommend running a scan with Combo Cleaner Antivirus for macOS to automatically eliminate them.
+If your computer is already infected with rogue apps, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate them.

 Fake Adobe Zii tool downloading the malicious Python script: